 Inside workbench, Navigate through utilities/REST Explorer/sobjects.
 This will allows you to access all the object data inside salesforce.

-The text in a text box represents the resource URI.
+The text in the text box represents a resource URI.
 For easy to use, the top-level domain is omitted from the displayed URI in the workbench.
 For example, the full URI of the resource that’s prepopulated in the URI text box is https://my.salesforce.com/services/data/v36.0.
 Radio buttons above the URI represent the standard HTTP methods.

 Let's take a tour of SObject Describe resource.
-This resource combining with the GET method returns metadata about an object and its fields.
+This resource, when combined with the GET method, returns metadata about an object and its fields.

 In sobjects, you may find a number of objects.
 For easy to understand let's continue with account object.

 If you navigate through Sobjects/AccountURLss then you will be able to see all the builtin API URIs provided by Salesforce to make any REST API call.

 As per your requirement you can pick any of them with and able to fetch data.
 For example, if you want to see the list of all accounts then use URL listview.